sled-rs/sled-rs.github.io/perf.md

   all else, you want to oversubscribe and accept a lot more work to reduce the frequency that your system bottoms out and has no work to do.
-You don’t want to accept work that you’re not servicing though if latency is a priority, and you want a smaller TCP backlog that will fill up and provide backpressure for your load balancer so it can do its job.
+You don’t want to accept work that you’re not servicing though if latency is a priority, and you want a smaller TCP backlog that will fill up and provide back-pressure for your load balancer so it can do its job.

 The general idea is to keep the pipeline busy, but favoring work toward